 This indicates that the majority of our rents are either affordable or just affordable according to house type and household composition.
 We are aware that single people under 25 and larger families who are on limited incomes are those that may find meeting their rent and general outgoings more difficult.
-We are committed to maintaining rents at an affordable level and helping our tenants to reduce or meeting their other housing-related costs through external and internal funding (heating, decoration and floor coverings, furniture, moving costs, etc.) We know that fuel poverty is a particular issue for many of our tenants and ensuring that all our properties meet the new EESSH standards will be critical, Our Advice service will continue to play a key role in supporting our tenants.
+We are committed to maintaining rents at an affordable level, supporting people to sustain their tenancies and working the Glasgow City Council to allocate properties to those experiencing homelessness.
+We will also help our tenants to reduce or meet their other housing-related costs through external and internal funding (heating, decoration and floor coverings, furniture, moving costs, etc.) We know that fuel poverty is a particular issue for many of our tenants and ensuring that all our properties meet the new EESSH standards will be critical, Our Advice service will continue to play a key role in supporting our tenants.